 Perforation of organs and bodily tissues can occur as a result of hernia mesh.
 This is because the polypropylene fibers in certain meshes have been found to perforate (poke through) the tissues and organs surrounding the mesh.

 Hernia mesh can migrate over time, resulting in pain, bleeding, or fistula.
 A fistula is an opening in your digestive tract which allows fluids to leak through the lining of your stomach and intestines.
 Severe infection can result, requiring hospitalization, surgery, and sometimes removal of both the mesh and surrounding tissue.
 2

-A mesh which has migrated can be difficult to repair and may be the result of the improper placement of the hernia mesh.
+A mesh that has migrated can be difficult to repair and may be the result of the improper placement of the hernia mesh.

 Bacterial infection can range from minor, to severe.
 While it is not necessarily uncommon to have a small infection immediately following surgery, a severe infection may be the result of defective hernia mesh or a doctor's mistakes.